 Finally, the source of magic in the series is uniform for all: A person's True Name, the name they are born with, provides it.
 Knowing your True Name gives Godlike power, anyone else knowing it makes you a slave to their commands.
 It's protected with your Given Name, the name your parents give you, but power can be exerted on you through it's use (you're more likely to answer someone if they call you by name).
 The Given Name is protected by the Taken Name, a name the person gives themselves.
 Sometimes, it's something quirky but still normal, like Deacon Maybury.
 Most of the time, it's completely out-there, going from those who use at least one normal name (eg. Philomena Random, Gracious O'Callahan) to those who's names would probably be rejected by the birth register (eg. the titular Skulduggery Pleasant, China Sorrows, The Torment, Neferian Serpine).

 Discworld magic hasn't been terribly consistent over the course of the books (Vancian Magic or Mana?
-It depends how far along in the series you are), but one rule Terry Pratchett has more or less stuck with is the Law of Conservation of Reality, which says that doing something by magic takes as much energy as doing it normally (although there are "cheats", such as where the energy is coming from).
+It depends how far along in the series you are), but one rule Terry Pratchett has more or less stuck with is the Law of Conservation of Reality, which says that doing something by magic takes as much energy as doing it without magic (although there are "cheats", such as where the energy is coming from).
 This stops Discworld wizards from being all-powerful Reality Warpers, but unfortunately doesn't apply to Sourcerers.

 Because this is Terry Pratchett, the lack of consistency in the magic systems isn't authorial oversight, it's intentional.
 Magic's tropes are lampshaded, discussed and played with a lot over the course of the books, both in the narrator's voice and by various characters who take issue with magic's messiness.
 Rincewind - at least at first - was depicted as being so bad at magic partly because he didn't really believe in it despite it patently existing.
 He thinks the world ought to make more sense than that.
-And Discworld's magic is bounded by one important rule, which is: Don't Do Magic.
+Discworld's magic is bounded by one important rule, which is: Don't Do Magic.
 Books from the series that particularly explore the different iterations, applications and limitations of magic on the Disc include Equal Rites, Sourcery and the Tiffany Aching books.

 Magic in The Dresden Files has a very well-developed and consistent set of established rules.
 Working within these rules (and finding loopholes) is a major part of the story in most of the books.
 Among the most common ones: